Sample Resume Objectives

-A resume objective is a short, powerful statement at the top of your resume that tells the employer exactly how you will be of value to their organization.
-Given that employers scan each resume at lightning speed before deciding whether to read on or not, the objective maximizes your opportunity to grab their attention in those precious seconds.
+A resume objective is a short, powerful statement at the top of your resume that tells the employer exactly how you will be of value to their organisation.
+Given that employers scan each resume at lightning speed before deciding whether to read on or not, the objective maximises your opportunity to grab their attention in those precious seconds.

 In short, it's an introduction that provides an instant sense of how you would fit into the advertised role.
 If it works properly, it will get your resume looked at more closely.

 In this article on resume objectives, we focus on how to write a CV / resume to influence employers who are viewing your CV / resume for a job vacancy.
 For help on improving your CV / resume see our professional CV writing services, where you'll learn how we expertly write a CV that creates the interview opportunities you want.

 It's simple: a profile talks about what you're looking for, while a resume objective talks about what the employer's looking for.
 The profile is about you, but the objective is about them.